Smthng0/Week-1/README.md

 A  Missing the creation of new books for every book in the array!
 (Books myBooks[x]=new Books())

 B  It's trying to create a object that's not in the bounderies of the array (array[3] -> 0-2, gona make object 3)

+Exercise 4.a, page 88:
+See if the files will compile, how to fix and what is their output...

+A  Everything is ok here (i couldn't find and error with is the solution)

+B  public/private? -> the problem was that getters need to have a defined type (i didn't manage to notice that... :S)

+Exercise 4.b, page 89:
+"who am i?" -> 13 statements and i have to assign 10 stuff to those statements...
+Instance variable, argument, return, getter, setter, encapsulation, public, private, pass by value, method

+"A class can have any number of these." -> instance variable, getter, setter, method "A method can have only one of these." -> return
+"this can be implicitly promoted." -> ??? (argument, return, they can be a smaller type then the output type) "I prefer my instance variables private." -> encapsulation "It really means "make a copy" -> pass by value
+"Only setters should update these" -> private (correct is instance variable :S) "A method can have many of these." -> argument, instance variable (correct is only argument :O) "I return something by definition" -> return (method, getter) / correct is getter "I shouldn't be used with instance variables." -> public "I can have many arguments." -> method
+"By definition, I take one argument." -> setter
+"These help create encapsulation." -> getter, setter, public, private "I always fly solo." -> return